 Homily for the Twenty-first Sunday, year A.25 Aug 2017, by Sermons in

-In so many ways the devil tries to fight the authority we have in Christ Jesus, he wants us to miss use and destroy ourselves with the beautiful gifts God has given us.
+In so many ways, the devil tries to fight the authority we have in Christ Jesus; he wants us to miss, use and destroy ourselves with the beautiful gifts God has given us.
 He puts thoughts in us that contradicts the word of God.

 Jesus confirmed that Peter’s confession of faith was a thought the Father put in him, and he also confirmed that Peter’s initial rejection of the cross was thought not of God, therefore, Satan’s.
 He puts thoughts in us; he tries to confuse and mislead the children of God by all means.
 That is why he is called the author of lies and the reason why we must hold onto the word of God.

 It is not enough to have the authority; what we do with it matters a lot.
 The devil can make us drag this authority in the mud if we do not know what we carry in us if we do not know who we are in Christ Jesus.
 In our first reading this morning, we see one who was dismissed from office; Shebna.
 He was the master of the palace, he had the authority to command everyone around him, but he missed used it and was dismissed from office.
 That is what the devil wants, for us to be dismissed from the presence of God, but we must not let it happen.
 As we celebrate today, let us continue to exercise our God-given authority over Satan while submitting to the authority of God through his Church.